tm-LBenson/AWS-Slides/_posts/2024-1-5-section-2-lesson-5.md

 - **Public Read Access**: For your website to be accessible to the public, the bucket must have public read access enabled.
 This involves:
 - **Modifying Block Public Access Settings**: Ensure that the block public access settings on the bucket are configured to allow public reads.
-- **Bucket Policy**: Apply a bucket policy that grants `public read` access to the objects.
+- **Bucket Policy**: Apply a bucket the policy that grants `public read` access to the objects.
 For example:

   ```json
   {